 What we want to achieve: INSPIRE COMMUNITY CONFIDENCE PREVENT THE LOSS OF LIFE, INJURIES AND IMPACT ON COMMUNITIES CAUSED BY EMERGENCY INCIDENTS What we need to do well: HELP THE PUBLIC TO STAY SAFE Help the community to be safe at home, at work or in public places.
 Advise businesses on their fire safety responsibilities and enforce when needed.
-Safeguard the vulnerable.
-RESPOND QUICKLY AND EFFECTIVELY TO EMERGENCY INCIDENTS Have the capability to respond to any risk in the area.
-Continually learn and share that learning from incidents we attend.
-Work seamlessly with other emergency responders.
-Have the capacity to handle emergency calls and arrive on scene quickly.
+Safeguard the vulnerable. at work • Have the capability to respond to any risk in the area. • Continually learn and share that learning from incidents we attend.
 How we will do it: